-The southern tip of Anastasia Island (R193.5 - R196) has 0.5 mile of non-critical erosion north of Matanzas Inlet within the Fort Matanzas National Monument.
+The southern tip of Anastasia Island (R192 - R196) has 0.4 mile of critical erosion north of Matanzas Inlet along the Fort Matanzas National Monument and along private development.

 The southern 2.4 miles of St. Johns County beaches (R197 - R209) are critically eroded between Matanzas Inlet and the Flagler County line.
 The northern portion threatens State Road AIA and private development.
 Although the State Road AIA roadbed has been abandoned along the southern segment, wildlife habitat within the Matanzas River lagoon is being threatened.
 This area has been nourished from Atlantic Intracoastal Waterway dredge disposal and the river restoration at Summer Haven.